antudic/key-creator/README.md

 # key-creator
 Create ssh keys to use for GitHub deploy keys
+This project is largely written with the help of ChatGPT

 Save to file (key-creator.sh) then run
 `sudo chmod +x key-creator.sh`